 My name is Michael Vitaly Sazonov, and I grew up near Washington, D.C. in a multicultural and multi-generational home.
-As a family we all loved music — on car trips or at home or at parties (dancing as a kid — I used to love doing the the Twist!) — music shared from both my mom’s and dad’s heritage, music from their youth, and music from the adolescence.
-I grew up with an abuelo who loved playing cassette tapes of pasillos, or Ecuadorian folk music, and an abuelita whose locros kept me strong and whose cuentos, poesías & chistes would have me in stitches or on the edge of my seat!
-On my dad’s side there was also jokes and stories, but music issued from balalaikas instead of guitars… I was so blessed to have a strong family who loved getting together, sharing stories, music, and dance, and I hope to carry that tradition on as an uncle, brother, and son — but also as a Theatre-maker.
+As a family we all loved music — on car trips or at home or at parties (dancing as a kid — I used to love doing the Twist!) — music shared from both my mom’s and dad’s heritage, music from their youth, and music from their adolescence.
+I grew up with an abuelo who loved playing cassette tapes of pasillos (or Ecuadorian folk music), and an abuelita whose Locros kept me strong, and whose cuentos, poesías & chistes would have me in stitches or on the edge of my seat!
+On my dad’s side there were also jokes and stories, but music issued from balalaikas instead of guitars… I was so blessed to have a strong family who loved getting together, sharing stories, music, and dance, and I hope to carry that tradition on as an uncle, brother, and son — but also as a Theatre-maker.

 My Theatre experience officially started while I was a sophomore in high school.
 I played soccer, tennis, and some golf growing up, but I had a very unique fun doing Theatre.
 I didn’t know at the time, but Theatre provided me access to massive feelings and life choices before ever having to actually encounter them.
-Maybe it was also really fun to play games(!), but either way, as a shy, skinny kid, Theatre helped me off with my shell and into the strength of my imagination.
+Maybe it was also really fun to play games(!), but either way, as a shy, scrawny kid, Theatre helped me off with my shell and into the strength of my imagination.